faresbakhit/ray.py/README.md

 ---

+## Features

+- Uses the [Vectorcall](https://peps.python.org/pep-0590/) fast calling protocol
+- Correct Python annotations/type hints
+- Docstrings for all definitions, converted from Raylib's header file

 ## Getting Started

-ray.py uses Python3 C API so you would need Python 3.0+ installed on your system, If you don't have it install it using your system's package manager or follow the [instructions](https://www.python.org/download) provided in the python website.
+ray.py uses Python3.7+ C API so you would need Python 3.7+ installed on your system, If you don't have it, install it using your system's package manager or follow the [instructions](https://www.python.org/download) provided on Python's website.

 ### Installing